Many people experience leg pain.

 Does any of this sound familiar?

-At Capitol Physical Therapy, we have an interest in physical therapy for leg pain management.
+At Capitol Physical Therapy, we have an special focus in pain management solutions.

-Let’s take a look at some causes of leg pain that we commonly see in our patients here at our Washington DC physical therapy clinic.
+Let’s take a look at some causes of leg pain that we commonly see in our patients at our physical therapy clinics.

 What Causes Leg Pain?